PRODYNA/marcel_knowhow_main/README.md

 ```
 Marcel Know How Main Project
 ===============================
-# General Purpose
+# Motivation
-TLDR; Provide an example software project for a Salesperson persona 'Marcel'
+Provide an example software project for a Salesperson persona 'Marcel' to gain knowledge and help to identify business opportunities.

+## Overview
 This example project aims to provide knowledge to a persona named Marcel.

 Marcel starts at his company as a Sales representative.
 Although he is an experienced salesperson